SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Experiment Setup

 \subsection{Models}

-For evolution, we adopt two frontier models as representative non-reasoning and reasoning backbones: Gemini-3-Flash~\citep{google2025gemini3flash}, accessed via the OpenRouter API, and MiMo-V2-Pro~\citep{xiaomi2026mimov2pro}, accessed via its official API.
+For evolution, we adopt two frontier models as representative non-reasoning and reasoning backbones: Gemini-3-Flash~\citep{google2025gemini3flash}, accessed via the OpenRouter API\footnote{\url{https://openrouter.ai/api/v1}}, and MiMo-V2-Pro~\citep{xiaomi2026mimov2pro}, accessed via its official API\footnote{\url{https://api.xiaomimimo.com/v1}}.
+The decoding temperature for evolution model is set to 0.7.
 For agent-scaffold tasks, we use Qwen3-8B~\citep{yang2025qwen3} as the inference model, deployed locally with vLLM~\citep{kwon2023efficient} on 2$\times$A6000 GPUs.
+Following \citet{li2025c}, the default maximum generation length is set to 4096 and the decoding temperature for the inference model is set to 1.0.
+The decoding temperature can be modified by the evolution model.